Call Centre Security Experience Scorecard – Completion Guide

 One of our key tools for understanding and communicating Call Centre Security Experience performance is our Security Path Visualisation (you’ll get a personalised version in your detailed report), but this does require a reasonably detailed understanding of how callers flow through the different process steps.

-Identification And Authentication Flow Visualisation
+Identification and Authentication Flow Visualisation

 We’ve tried to make it as easy as possible by asking for numbers that are likely to already exist in your organisation and have a different approach for automated and manual approaches.